 Companies prefer using SAAS in order to reduce their burden in challenges like high cost on infrastructure, paying for software only when needed, It gets easily available without any downloads.
 Due to such ease of availability, companies use SAAS.

 Why is SaaS so popular?

-Using saas is quite easy as compared to in premises software.
-It allows businesses to work remotely while managing their business over cloud.
-Hence cost on maintenance, monitoring and infrastructure management reduces.
+Using saas is quite easy as compared to on-premises software.
+It allows businesses to work remotely while managing their business overcloud.
+Hence the cost of maintenance, monitoring, and infrastructure management reduces.
 These reasons are making saas popular among businesses.

 Why SaaS is the best business model?

 SAAS is considered to be the best business model because of its recurring revenue growth.
-Once you develop a saas that solves the problem in your target industry, you will find people, businesses and organization subscribed to your monthly and annual pricing which adds an automated income to your saas business making saas as the best business model.
+Once you develop a saas that solves the problem in your target industry, you will find people, businesses, and organizations subscribed to your monthly and annual pricing which adds an automated income to your saas business making saas the best business model.